mdjahidhasan009/React-Note/state_and_context/context.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 ## When to Use Context
-Context is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.
+Context is designed to share data that can be considered "global" for a tree of React components.
+When we use context if the data change inside of the context then the all children of that context will re-rendered.
+So we should use context when the data is not changed frequently, and in those place where if the data change we need to rerender almost whole application.
+So we can use it for

+* Authentication status of the user
+* Theme
+* Preferred language

+As if any of those data change then we need to re-render almost whole application.
+So we can use context for those data.

 ---